 Understanding Credit Scores

-Your credit score is a three-digit number that, without context, may mean very little to you.
-Here is a breakdown of how lenders, insurance agencies, and employers all view your credit score:
+Your credit score is a three-digit number that represents the state of your credit.
+If you know your score, you can get a sense of how lenders, insurance agencies, and interested employers view your credit:

 Excellent Credit: Credit Score Above 800